 - It’s dark in here, but there are candles on the table.

 - We need to be careful, and we drive on ice-covered roads.

 - There is no one here, but we can go ahead and start without them.

 - She didn’t know the secret; she got angry when it was revealed.

 - She is careful enough; she knows how to drive a car.

-- I have decided to quit smoking, and I have been doing this for over a year now.
+- I have decided to quit smoking and have been doing this for over a year.

 - He knew the true fact, but he was too shy to say it aloud.